How to Deep-Fry a Delicious Turkey and Other Fun Foods

 Deep-Fried Candy Bars For Dessert

-You can deep-fried just about anything you can wrap your mind around.
+You can deep-fry just about anything you can wrap your mind around.
 Just use this basic technique and you can have a deep-fried whatever!

 Some of the best candy bars to deep fry are Snickers, Mars Bars, Three Musketeer, and Milky Way.
 Other candies that work are Almond Joy, Twix and Kit Kat.
 Some other good items to deep-fry are Twinkies and Oreo cookies don't limit your imagination.